2005 National League Division Series: Game 3

 This was the first postseason game in PETCO Park history, which had opened the previous year.
 Matt Morris faced former Cardinals pitcher Woody Williams.
 Albert Pujols drove in David Eckstein with an RBI double in the top of the first after Eckstein singled to lead off.
 Then Eckstein hit a two-run home run in the second to make it 3–0.
 The Cards did stop there, loaded the bases double, walk and hit-by-pitch before Reggie Sanders collected two more RBIs on a two-run double to make it 5–0 later.
 That would bring Sanders' RBI total to ten for the series.
 Then Yadier Molina's two-run single off Clay Hensley in the top of the fifth made it 7–0 Cardinals.
 In the bottom of the inning, Joe Randa doubled before RBI singles by Eric Young and Mark Loretta made it 7–2 Cardinals.
 Then home runs by Dave Roberts's in the seventh off Brad Thompson and Ramón Hernández in the eighth off Julián Tavárez made it 7–4 Cardinals, but Jason Isringhausen came on to slam the door on the Padres in the ninth despite allowing a single and walk with Ryan Klesko's groundout ending the series.

+The 2005 Padres became the first team to qualify for the postseason in a non-shortened season and end up losing more games (83) than it won (82) in the regular season and playoffs (the 1981 Royals were 50-53 in the strike-shortened regular season, then were swept in three games in the American League West Division Series by the Athletics).